-For urgent or general advice, please call our claims helpline FREE from a landline or mobile on 0800 634 75 75.
+For urgent or general advice, please call our claims helpline :telephone_script:.

 The Injury Lawyers understand the sensitivity that surrounds a Brain Injury.
 We understand the massive traumatic changes that can significantly alter the injured person's life and the lives of their family.
-As a firm of specialist personal injury lawyers, we only represent victims for compensation claims, and we have a senior dedicated legal team for serious and catastrophic injury claims.
+As a firm of specialist personal injury lawyers, we focus on representing victims for catastrophic compensation claims, and we have a dedicated, senior legal team for serious injury claims.